Ai Business

 This log serves several purposes:

 It prevents re-evaluation.
-When someone recommends a tool I have already tested, I check the log instead of testing again.
+When someone recommends a tool I've already tested, I check the log instead of testing again.
 Saves hours per year.

 It reveals patterns.
 Over time, I can see which categories of tools I evaluate most often (content tools, data tools, automation tools) and which I consistently reject (social media management, AI meeting assistants beyond basic transcription).